Oregon Petition

-The Global Warming Petition Project, also known as the Oregon Petition, is a group which urges the United States government to reject the Kyoto Protocol of 1997 and similar policies.
+The Global Warming Petition Project, also known as the Oregon Petition, is a group which urges the United States federal government to reject the Kyoto Protocol of 1997 and similar policies.
 Their petition challenges the scientific consensus on climate change.
 Though the group claims more than thirty-thousand signatories across various scientific fields, the authenticity and methods of the petitioners as well as the signatories' credentials have been questioned, and the project has been characterized as a disinformation campaign engaged in climate change denial.

+The petition was organized and circulated by Arthur B. Robinson, president of the Oregon Institute of Science and Medicine in 1998, and again in 2007.
+Robinson asserted in 2008 that the petition has over 31,000 signatories, with 9,000 of these holding a PhD degree.
+Most signatories with a PhD hold their degree in engineering.
+The list has been criticized for its lack of verification, with pranksters successfully submitting as signatories the names of the long-dead English naturalist Charles Darwin, the English musician Geri Halliwell (a member of the English girl group Spice Girls), and fictional characters from the media franchise Star Wars.
+All of these names were briefly included on the list.
+Robinson remarked that "When we're getting thousands of signatures there's no way of filtering out a fake".

 History and signatories

 The petition was organized and circulated by Arthur B. Robinson, president of the Oregon Institute of Science and Medicine (described as "a small independent research group") in 1998, and again in 2007.
 Frederick Seitz, then chairman of the George C. Marshall Institute, wrote a supporting cover letter, signed as "Past President National Academy of Sciences USA, President Emeritus Rockefeller University".
 "In a highly unusual move, the National Academy held a press conference to disclaim the mailing and distance itself from its former president."

 Robinson asserted in 2008 that the petition has over 31,000 signatories, with 9,000 of these holding a PhD degree.
 Most signatories with a PhD hold their degree in engineering.
 The 2009 report of the Nongovernmental International Panel on Climate Change (NIPCC)—a group that "disputes the reality of man-made climate change"—lists 31,478 degreed signatories, including 9,029 with PhDs.
 The list has been criticized for its lack of verification, with pranksters successfully submitting the names of Charles Darwin, a member of the Spice Girls and characters from Star Wars, and getting them briefly included on the list.